kolenaIO/kolena/docs/metrics/statistical-significance.md

 ### Margin of Error (MOE)

-The MOE is determined by two factors: the sample size and the desired level of confidence.
-Generally, larger samples yield smaller MOE, as they provide more reliable estimates of the population.
+The MOE is determined by two factors: the **sample size** and the desired **level of confidence**.
+Larger sample sizes yield smaller MOE, as they provide more reliable estimates of the population.
 The level of confidence represents the probability of capturing the true population parameter within the calculated MOE.

 Generally, at a confidence level $\gamma$, a sample sized $n$ of a population having an expected proportion $p$ has a
 MOE: